Is Fat Good for You? Everything You Need to Know About Dietary Fats

 Foods rich in monounsaturated fat include:

 Polyunsaturated fats are the least stable, most easily oxidized, and therefore inflammatory fats.
 Unlike saturated and monounsaturated fats, polyunsaturated fats have plenty of binding sites open (see the spaces in the diagram below), making them especially vulnerable to damage.

-Eating too much of this type of fat could lead to cancer and metabolic issues.
-Polyunsaturated fats are primarily found in canola, corn, cottonseed, peanut, safflower, soybean, sunflower, and all other vegetable oils.
-These also are often genetically-modified and made using toxic solvents, so you want to stay away from them.
+Eating too much of this type of fat could lead to health problems.
+Polyunsaturated fats are primarily found in canola, corn, cottonseed, peanut, safflower, soybean, sunflower and all other vegetable oils.
+Lower-quality oils are often genetically-modified and made using toxic solvents.

 They’re not created equal: omega-6s cause inflammation in the body, while omega-3s don’t.